leecbaker/datareftool/README.md

 You can use DRT to display your plugin's custom datarefs.
 Just send a message of type 0x01000000 with a pointer to the name of the dataref as the payload.
 There is an example of how to do this in [plugin_custom_dataref.cpp](src/plugin_custom_dataref.cpp).
 (This is exactly the same method that you use to add a custom dataref to Data Ref Editor.)

+### Searching DRT from another plugin

+DRT provides an API to allow other plugins to search the dataref list.
+See [doc/API.md](doc/API.md) for details.

 ## License

 DRT is available under the MIT license.
 See the LICENSE file for more details.